The Most Balanced Rosetta Stone Review You'll Ever Read

 I praise italki a lot on this blog (check it out here if you haven’t already).

-One extremely cheap yet good option for people who like to use music to learn languages is Earworms Musical Brain Trainer which sells for about $10 and is one of the most innovative language products I’ve ever seen (see my review here).
+One extremely good and affordable alternative that’s similar to Rosetta Stone for learning languages is Mondly which sells for less than $15 a month, and is one of the most innovative language products I’ve ever seen.

 Or at a slightly higher price (though much lower than Rosetta Stone) the audio component of the Rocket Languages series (mentioned above) is outstanding.
 I’ve personally used it for several languages and I can’t emphasize enough just how comprehensive and good it is (see my review here).